For some reason, in Chrome (latest version), Urza Gatherer kept loading as v9.9.7 (or whatever the latest 9.9.X version was).

 5) After that period of fiddling, I did some regular refreshes with the dev-tools closed, and *finally* the issue seems to be resolved. (the v9.0.X has not shown up again since then, thank goodness)

 Anyway, since I didn't see any results for this issue during a search for it on these forums, my guess is that the problem is either rare, or something most people don't notice.
+(EDIT: Nevermind, it happened for a friend of mine as well.
+See my comment on Sep-28-2023 for the details, local steps to fix, and a proposed workaround that the developer can add.)

 It's probably not even worth your time to investigate it.
 However, because of how annoying/hard-to-fix the issue was, I figured I would mention it on these forums so people in the future can find this information through search, if/when needed.